Burton Cummings: With the Guess Who

 A few months after Cummings joined Chad Allan & the Expressions, Allan left his namesake band, leaving Cummings as the sole singer.
 The band's name was changed to simply the Guess Who, with Cummings becoming one of the band's primary songwriters in conjunction with guitarist Randy Bachman.
 Their first album under this name was It's Time in the summer of 1966.

 The band became internationally successful upon the release of their album American Woman in 1970, which reached the top ten in several countries and made the Guess Who the first Canadian band to achieve a number one single in the United States.
 Bachman then left the Guess Who, and Cummings continued to lead the band through several more internationally successful albums.
 Cummings and drummer Garry Peterson were the only consistent members of the band during this era.
 Cummings disbanded the Guess Who in 1975 due to songwriting disagreements with guitarist Dominic Troiano.

 Solo career

-After leaving The Guess Who, Cummings embarked on a solo career; his self-titled debut solo album was released in 1976 and reached the top ten on the Canadian albums chart.
+After the disbanding of The Guess Who, Cummings embarked on a solo career; his self-titled debut solo album was released in 1976 and reached the top ten on the Canadian albums chart.
 The single "Stand Tall" was an international hit and sold more than one million copies in the United States.
 In 1977, he was presented with a Juno Award as best male vocalist.
 Also in 1977, he provided backing vocals for the Eric Carmen album Boats Against the Current, and released his second solo album My Own Way to Rock.